williamouyang/okta.github.io/_source/_docs/api/resources/idps.md

 ##### Response Parameters
 {:.api .api-response .api-response-params}

-List of the org's [identity providers](#identity-provider-model) whether activated or not
+List of the users that are linked to the specified identity provider

 ##### Request Example